-Expectations are high in Baltimore as the Ravens hope to recapture the AFC North title which was won by the rival Pittsburgh Steelers last season.
+Expectations are high in Baltimore that the Ravens can regroup in the offseason and recapture the AFC North title, which was won by the rival Pittsburgh Steelers yet again.
 However, another bitter rival in the Cincinnati Bengals always seek to spoil the fun.
 Some of the greatest players to ever wear a Ravens jersey include Ray Lewis, Ed Reed, Jonathan Ogden, Terrell Suggs, and Jamal Lewis.